bytedissident/BDTests/README.md

 }
 ```

-2. In your test code call the seedDatabase method and pass the name of your method that you wnat to call as a String value
+2. In your test code call the seedDatabase method and pass the name of your method that you want to call as a String value.
+GOTCHA!!
+You must do this prior to XCUIApplication().launch() being called or it will be ignored.

 ```ruby
 let seeded =  sut.seedDatabase(ref: "setUpMethod")